 • Lettered subparts of whole figures may be cited in any order in the text if the first mention of each whole figure is in numerical order.
 For example, you can cite any subpart of Fig. 3 in any order (e.g., Fig. 3C before Fig. 3A), as long as Figs. 1 and 2 have already been cited.

-• If an appendix appears in your article and it contains one or more figures, continue the consecutive numbering of the main text.
+• If an appendix appears in your article that contains one or more figures, continue the consecutive numbering of the main text.
 Appendix materials should be cited as "Appendix Fig. 1, Appendix Table 1, etc." Do not number the appendix figures, "A1, A2, A3, etc."

 4.15 Label Styles, Units and Symbols

-Labels must be prepared according to our in‐house style, be phrased in accordance to the manuscript, and free of spelling and other language errors.
+Labels must be prepared in accordance with our in‐house style guidelines, phrased coherently with the manuscript, and free of any spelling and other language errors.

 *: Correspondence.